County Westmeath: Sport

 Westmeath is an active sporting county.
-The Westmeath GAA senior football team won the Leinster Senior Football Championship, the Delaney Cup, in 2004.
+The Westmeath GAA senior football team won the Leinster Senior Football Championship, the Delaney Cup, in 2004, and again in 2026.
 They also won the National Football League Division 2 in 2001, 2003 and 2008.
 The Westmeath senior hurling team has enjoyed much recent success winning the Christy Ring Cup in 2005, 2007 and 2010.

 Athlone Town F.C. have won the League of Ireland Championship on two occasions, in 1980 and 1982, and the FAI Cup in 1924.

 Westmeath Ladies won the 2011 All-Ireland Intermediate Football Championship.

 Athlone Institute of Technology boasts a €10 million international athletics arena, which opened in early 2013.
-The International Arena has a footprint of 6,818m2 and an overall building floor area of 9,715m2.
+The International Arena has a footprint of 6,818 m^{2} and an overall building floor area of 9,715 m^{2}.
 Some 850 tonnes of structural steel and fifty thousand concrete blocks went into the construction of the facility, which can house two thousand spectators.

 Westmeath Snooker Ranking Tournaments officially recognised by The Republic of Ireland Billiards & Snooker Association are organised and run by St Mary's Snooker Club Bishopgate Street Mullingar.
 The Ranking events in Junior, Intermediate and Senior events are: